olivierdalang/django-toosimple-q/README.md

 - cron-like scheduling
 - tasks.py autodiscovery
 - django admin integration
+- tasks results stored using the Django ORM

 Limitations :

-- probably not extremely reliable because of race conditions
 - no multithreading yet (but running multiple workers should work)
+- not well suited for projects spawning a high volume of tasks

 Compatibility: